2011 Xian International Horticultural Expo Opens

 2011 International Horticultural Expo kicked off on April 28 in Xi'an, the capital city of Shaanxi Province in northern China, and would close on October 22, lasting about 6 months.

-The Xian horticultural expo has over 120 contracted participants from all over the world and will attract more than 12,000,000 visitors during 178-day-long exposition as reported by local main medias.
+The Xian horticultural expo has over 120contracted participants from all over the world and will attract more than12,000,000 visitors during a 178-day-long exposition as reported by local main media.

-The International Horticultural Expo is the world's highest level exposition in displaying botanic diversity and gardening as well as the latest achievements in horticultural industry.
+The International Horticultural Expo is the world's highest-level exposition in displaying botanic diversity and gardening as well as the latest achievements in the horticultural industry.
 It is the third time that the Horticultural Expo has been staged in China.
 The previous two expositions were held in Kunming in 1999 and Shenyang in 2006 respectively.

 How to get to Xian International Horticultural Expo